Nine NFL Teams That Still Need A Long-Term Plan At Quarterback

 Jacksonville Jaguars

-The Jags don’t necessarily seem like a team that wants to draft a quarterback and wait for him to get ready to win because, well, their defense is ready to win right now.
-They were a rumored landing spot for players like Tyrod Taylor last year and could become a hot destination for a player like Nick Foles during this year’s camp.
-But with the financial commitment they just made to Bortles, it seems unlikely that they’ll be changing things this year.
+The Jags don’t necessarily seem like a team that will wants to draft a quarterback and wait for him to get ready to win because, well, their defense is ready to win right now.
+They were a rumored landing spot for players like Tyrod Taylor last year and could become a hot destination for a player like Nick Foles during this year’s camp, but with the financial commitment they just made to Bortles, it seems unlikely that they’ll be changing things this year.

 Next offseason, though, change could come.
 At least in the form of some sort of competition for Bortles, who will still be due $10 million in guarantees in 2019.